Kevin (Trials of Mana): Concept and creation

 Kevin was created for Trials of Mana, his design finalized by manga and anime artist Nobuteru Yūki based on concept art by Koichi Ishii.
 He was meant to evoke the idea of a "slightly evil version of Son Goku" from Dragon Ball, intentionally made to be the only dark-skinned character in the party.
-His design combines Arabian clothing and a tanran blazer, "that a yougn Japanese hooligan would wear."
+His design combines Arabian clothing and a tanran blazer, "that a young Japanese hooligan would wear."
 He wears a boa and zebra-stripe pants to convey his Beastman race.
 His hat was made to look like a Green Beret's.
 His design in the remake was created by the artist HACCAN.
 He was included in the game due to the team wanting a transforming character.
 He was intended to have romantic moments with another playable character, Charlotte, which ultimately had to be left out due to a lack of space.
 In the remake, scenes between Kevin and Charlotte were added.